Sherwood Battle Brockwell: Early life

 Brockwell was born on October 12, 1885, in Raleigh, North Carolina, to Thomas Francisco Brockwell and Katherine McLeod Feggan Brockwell.
 He grew up in north Raleigh and was a neighbor to the city's fire chief, which most likely inspired him to become one.
 Brockwell began to fight fires when he either 10 or 13 years old, following the firemen when the alarms sounded to help hitch the mules, light the firebox, and shovel coal for Raleigh's steam fire engine.
 "I went to fires and helped some" he later said.

-Brockwell attended the North Carolina Agricultural and Mechanic College and NC State University.
+Brockwell attended the North Carolina Agricultural and Mechanic College and North Carolina State University.
 He played sports for the four years he attended, becoming active in baseball, basketball, football, and wrestling.
 Brockwell belonged to the state Firemen's Association, and in 1902 also joined the Rescue Steam Fire Engine Company.
 In January 1903, Brockwell would become a full member of the organization eight months before he turned 18, which was then the youngest you could be for membership.
-Brockwell graduated college with a mechanical engineering degree in 1903.
+Brockwell graduated from college with a mechanical engineering degree in 1903.